plausible/docs/docs/events-api.md

 In most cases we recommend installing Plausible through our provided [script](/docs/plausible-script) or one of the many integration packages listed [here](/docs/integration-guides).
 However, if there's no easy way for you to integrate with Plausible, you can still do so by sending events directly to our API.

+### Unique visitor tracking

+**Important!** Special care should be taken with two key headers which are used for [unique visitor counting](https://plausible.io/data-policy#how-we-count-unique-users-without-cookies):
+1. The _User-Agent_ header
+2. The _X-Forwarded-For_ header

+If these headers are not sent exactly as required, unique visitor counting will not work as intended.
+Please refer to the [Request headers](#request-headers) section below for more in-depth documentation on each header separately.

 ## Endpoints
 ### POST /api/event